eastgenomics/themis/TAT_audit/README.md

 python TAT_queries.py -s 2022-05-01 -e 2022-11-01 -f 14
 ```

 If any arguments are entered, both start and end dates must be supplied.

+## Output
+- HTML file file in the directory you're currently in, named to include the start and end dates of the audit period, e.g. `turnaround_times_2024-11-01_2024-11-06.html`.
+- CSV file listing all of the sequencing runs and the underlying information used to make the above report, e.g. `audit_info_2024-11-01_2024-11-06.csv`

-The script will create a HTML file in the directory you're currently in, named to include the start and end dates of the audit period.
-If the script is run twice for the same period, if a summary report has been previously generated for these dates this will be replaced.
+If the script is run twice for the same period, if outputs have been previously generated for these dates the previous versions will be replaced.

 ## Docker
 A Dockerfile has been written to wrap the script, this is available to run after building as such.

 Example command: